Node.js

 When working with sites with Node.js, in the user's home directory are created service directories used utilities:

 These directories are needed for Node.js to work properly.
-If you remove them, the directories will be recreated the next time the site is edited, but some information may be lost.
+If removed, the directories will be recreated the next time the site is edited, however some information may be lost.

 Site management via shell client